 The foundation also shares its publications on the phenomenon of missing minors and provides logistical support to enable emerging organisations to disseminate awareness videos and make themselves known.

-The Swiss Network for the Rights of the Child is an association of Swiss non-governmental organizations,
+The Swiss Network for the Rights of the Child is an association of Swiss non-governmental organizations, committed to the recognition and implementation of the CRC

 The Swiss Network for the Rights of the Child is an association of Swiss non-governmental organizations committed to the recognition and implementation of the UN Convention on the Rights of the Child in Switzerland.
 The main task of the network is to report to the Committee on the Rights of the Child, which regularly reviews progress and obstacles to the implementation of children's rights in Switzerland.